 Osaka Station

 Osaka Station gives access to Osaka’s most popular shopping district, Umeda.
-Here you can find the Hankyu, Daimaru, Hanshin and Isetan department stores.
+Here you can find the Hankyu, Daimaru and Hanshin department stores, along with major shopping complexes such as LUCUA Osaka and Grand Front Osaka.
 Other popular attractions and shopping areas in Umeda are the Umeda Sky Building, HEP Five, and Grand Front Osaka.
 Osaka station is also a major transportation hub.
 Here you can transfer to the Takarazuka Line for northern Kyoto prefecture and the Osaka Loop Line.
 This station also connects directly with three other stations: Osaka-Umeda Station, Higashi-Umeda Station and Nishi-Umeda Station.
 Kitashinchi Station is a short walk south of Nishi-Umeda Station.
 Effectively these stations form one big station complex.
-Of these stations Osaka-Umeda Station is the most important as it connects with the Hankyu, Hanshin and Subway Midosuji lines.
+Of these stations Osaka-Umeda Station is the most important as it connects with the Hankyu, Hanshin and Osaka Metro Midosuji lines.

 Train time: 28 minutes by the Special Rapid train